breakid/SharpUtils/README.md

 ### test_ad_creds.exe
 Authenticates against the specified Active Directory (AD) domain using the provided username and password; indicates whether the credentials are valid or not.
+Can optionally specify a specific server with '/S'.
 Does not work with local credentials, only AD creds.

 **This WILL create a failed logon event if the credentials are not valid; use sparingly to avoid account lockout**

 #### Usage
-    test_ad_creds.exe <domain> <username> <password>
+    test_ad_creds.exe [/S <server>] <domain> <username> <password>